WRSeven/Bikeshare/README.md

 Please ensure your code follows best practices and includes comments where necessary.

+# Project Structure

+- **data/**
+  Contains the CSV files to be analyzed.
+Each file represents bikeshare data for a specific city.

+- **scripts/bikeshare.py**
+  The main analysis script.
+It processes the CSV files and generates insights such as trip duration, popular stations, and usage patterns.

+### Adding New Cities
+If you want to analyze data for new cities:
+- Place the new CSV files in the `data/` folder.
+- Update the script `scripts/bikeshare.py` to include the new city-specific logic (e.g., file naming conventions, station mappings, or additional columns).

 ## Credits

 Special thanks to the open-source community for providing helpful resources.